PhD Study in the Netherlands - A Guide for 2023

 Dutch university rankings

-The universities of the Netherlands are globally recognised and renowned, and this is reflected in international university league tables.
-Dutch universities are found in the upper reaches of the three major university world rankings, with over 10 in the top 200 for 2020/21.
+The university system in the Netherlands is highly regarded worldwide.
+Its universities are found in the upper reaches of the three major university world rankings, with over 10 in the top 200 for 2020/21.

 Do rankings matter for PhD study?